SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Message Nodes

-Message nodes are the core of Pharo programs, and they are the most common composed expression nodes we find in the AST.
+Message nodes are the core of Pharo programs, and they are the most commonly composed expression nodes we find in the AST.
-Messages are instances of `ASTMessageNode` and they have a receiver, a selector and a collection of arguments, obtained through the `receiver`, `selector` and `arguments` messages.
+Messages are instances of `ASTMessageNode` and they have a receiver, a selector, and a collection of arguments, obtained through the `receiver`, `selector` and `arguments` messages.
 We say that message nodes are composed expressions because the `receiver` and `arguments` of a message are expressions in themselves, which can be as simple as literals or variables, or other composed messages too.

 ```language=smalltalk